 OSA can cause serious problems during and after surgery.
 Tell us if you have or think you might have sleep apnea.
 If you use a breathing device, such as a CPAP machine, bring it on the day of your surgery.

 See a lymphedema therapist.
 Before your LVB surgery, you need to have regular appointments with a certified lymphedema therapist.
-A lymphedema therapist is a physical or occupational therapist who specializes in treating lymphedema.
-They will work with you to decrease the swelling in your affected limb before your surgery.
+A lymphedema therapist is a physical or occupational therapist who has special training in treating lymphedema.
+They will work with you to reduce the swelling in your affected limb before your surgery.

 Presurgical testing (PST)